Trade Stocks, DLCs and Structured Warrants on NOVA and TradingView

 Financing charges will apply only if your account shows a shortfall — that is, when the sum of your Equity Balance and Initial Margin is less than zero.
 Charges are computed on the deficit amount in each respective currency.

 You are deemed to have taken up financing when your Equity Balance is less than zero in any currency.
 Such a negative balance may arise when your securities purchases exceed your available Ledger Balance, or from realised or floating losses in derivative trading, commission, or other related trading fees and financing charges.
-Financing charges are computed based on any negative sum of your Equity Balance and Initial Margin, accrued daily on all negative balances until repaid.
+Interest charges are computed based on any negative sum arising from your Equity Balance, less your Initial Margin, accrued daily on all negative balances until repaid.

 Yes, our Low Equity and Weekend Risk Policies are standardized across account types.
 Please find the our Margin Trading FAQs 立即开户。.